MichaelBelousov/MichaelBelousov.github.io/src/src/blog/iterators-and-generators-are-better-than-array-prototype.md

 Again, easy.
 Now let's try to make these two functions as elegant as `js:LANG>[1,2,3].map(x => x*4).filter(x => x < 10)`.
 The best way to do this, is be as close to the original API as possible.
 Let's take advantage of `js:LANG>Array.from`, and make our own
-`Lazy.from`js:LANG> method for all our lazy-evaluation needs.
-This way, we can have `Lazy.prototype.map`js:LANG> and `Lazy.prototype.filter`, and most code will just be a `js:LANG>Lazy.from(...)` away from making no copies.
+`js:LANG>Lazy.from` method for all our lazy-evaluation needs.
+This way, we can have `js:LANG>Lazy.prototype.map` and `js:LANG>Lazy.prototype.filter`, and most code will just be a `js:LANG>Lazy.from(...)` away from making no copies.

 ```js